Dating can be a tricky business.

 This is a more interesting question to ask and will give you personality insights and maybe you will learn something you wouldn’t from a standard conversation.

 35. What are your ambitions for the future?

-Finding out about future plans can give an insight into whether you would be compatible long term.
+Finding out about future plans can give an insight into whether you would be compatible in the long term.

 36. What are you passionate about?

 Find out what makes them tick and also if you share a passion.